logzly. Stitch & Spin

 Day 5 – Sleeve Cable Work

-Checklist: Sleeve cable work done, length checked.
+Checklist: Sleeve cable work complete, length checked.

 Day 6 – Join Pieces and Finish Neckline